-Buying a car or scooter as a foreigner in Taiwan can be a confusing and stressful experience.
+Buying a scooter as a foreigner in Taiwan can be a confusing and stressful experience.
 If you do not live near the MRT in Taipei, chances are that you have thought about at least buying a scooter.
-Taiwan is a place that should be explored not just with public transportation, but by car or scooter.
+Taiwan is a place that should be explored not just with public transportation, but by scooter.
 If you only take public transportation everywhere you go, you are missing out on a huge part of Taiwan.
 To make you buying experience smoother, we have created this guide to let you know what to expect and answer any questions.

 Many people have written about getting a driver’s license before.
 Here is the one we have found most helpful:http://www.tealit.com/article_categories.php?section=transportation&article=drivers_license